The key to understanding another society is mastering its language.

 The degree programme is four years in length, and you will spend your third year abroad studying, teaching or working abroad before returning to Birmingham for your final year.
 Depending upon your chosen language(s), you may have the opportunity to participate in a subsidised one week escorted European Cultural Tour to a city in the country of your target language.

 Birmingham Business School is dynamic and internationally focused.
-We were the country’s first dedicated business school.
-Birmingham Business School has strong links with local, national and global businesses such as Deloitte, KPMG, PwC and Ernst & Young.
-As a result, this degree programme retains a strong practical focus as well as exploring theoretical aspects.
+We were the country’s first dedicated business school and we have strong links with local, national and global businesses such as Deloitte, KPMG, PwC and Ernst & Young.
+As a result, our degree programmes retain a strong practical focus as well as exploring theoretical aspects.

 Open day talk

 Four additional full videos on YouTube of recent open day talks relevant to this course: